All Episodes

 Oh, for your life, forever, forever and ever.

-The Clintons bar on whether or not they can be held to count anything is whether or not they committed a felony and that it can be proved.
+The Clintons' bar on whether or not they can be held account to anything is whether or not they committed a felony and that it can be proved.

 I mean, it's an extraordinary bar, low one, as you say.

-What we do know is that this is a woman who said she was gonna sever ties with the foundation and she didn't, who said many statements about her email and her server, which we know were out and out lies, who clearly conducted Clinton Foundation business on the side while she was there.
+When, in fact, if you just step back from this, what we do know is that this is a woman who said she was going to sever ties with the foundation, and she didn't, who said many statements about her email and her server, which we know were out and out lies, who clearly conducted Clinton Foundation business on the side while she was there.

 All of that is missing the bigger point about what we've already caught her doing and how it ought to be a disqualifier.

-And how is it that they can say and and write in the s right in the same paragraph, saying the same sentence, the Hillary defenders, whether it's the New York Times or any of the other outlets that are out there, that nothing unethical was really done.
+And how is it that they can say and write in the same paragraph, say in the same sentence, the Hillary Defenders, whether it's the New York Times or any of the other outlets that are out there, that nothing unethical was really done.

 But yeah, maybe now she should stop taking all those donations from foreign countries.

-If foreign donations to the Clinton Foundation were or if they're bad now or will be bad soon in the future, they were bad before.
+If foreign donations to the Clinton Foundation were, if they're bad now or will be bad soon in the future, they were bad before.

 Yes.